Eastern Ukraine: Politics

 A 2007 survey by the Razumkov Centre asked "Would you like to have your region separated from Ukraine and joined another state?"
 In eastern Ukraine, 77.9% of respondents disagreed, 10.4% agreed, and the rest were undecided.

+In elections, voters of the eastern (and southern) oblasts of Ukraine voted for parties (Communist Party of Ukraine (CPU), Party of Regions) and presidential candidates (Viktor Yanukovych) with a pro-Russian and status quo platform.Ukraine right-wing politics: is the genie out of the bottle?, openDemocracy.net (3 January 2011) The electorate of CPU and Party of Regions was very loyal to them.
+But following the 2014 Ukrainian Revolution the Party of Regions collapsed and the CPU was banned and declared illegal.

 In a poll conducted by the Kyiv International Institute of Sociology in the first half of February 2014, 25.8% of those polled in eastern Ukraine believed that "Ukraine and Russia must unite into a single state", nationwide this percentage was 12.5%.